Apostille USA

 What Affects Embassy Legalization Processing Time?

-Several variables influence legalization timelines.
+Several variables influence the embassy legalization timeline.

 FactorImpact Level